 Making a basic list of ways in which others can give support and matching the right people with the right sort of assistance will let you reach out to them and will help you respond when others contact you.
 You and the person you are caring for may find that people around you appear with true but vague offers to help.
 You may frequently hear others say something like, “if there is anything I can do, please let me know.”
 Such offers are heartfelt, and we encourage you to accept them all!
 If you have thought this out beforehand (remember that list?), it will let you consider the offers and talk about them in a way that is comfortable for everyone involved.
 Such planning will allow you to accept these offers graciously and in a way that gets things done.

-Help the person you are caring for put together a big group of caregivers who are onboard and have different strengths and the shared goal of helping their friend or family member or coworker or acquaintance or neighbor through the lung cancer journey.
-Bringing this community together will help the person coping with lung cancer and give much-needed support to you as a caregiver.
+Help the person you are caring for put together a large group of caregivers who are onboard and have different strengths and the shared goal of helping their friend or family member or coworker or acquaintance or neighbor through the lung cancer journey.
+Bringing this community together will help the person coping with lung cancer and give much needed support to you as a caregiver.